 Integration Capabilities

-Modern DSAR automation tools integrate with existing business systems to minimize operational disruption:
+Modern DSAR automation tools integrate with existing business systems to minimize operational disruption, and many organizations surface this information through a centralized GDPR compliance monitoring dashboard:

 CRM Integration: Direct connections with customer relationship management systems for seamless data access.